 The first known reference to Liskeard was in the Domesday Book in 1086.
-In 1240, the first of eighteen charters was granted to the town, allowing the holding markets which have continued to the present day.
-(You can visit the cattle market, held on certain Tuesdays throughout the year at 10am.
+In 1240 the first of eighteen charters was granted to the town allowing the holding of markets, the cattle market in the town operated until the end of 2017.

 The transformation of the medieval market town into an industrial, commercial and shopping centre began with the growth of mining in South East Cornwall.
 Liskeard had been one of the few ‘coinage’, or tin assaying towns since the fourteenth century.
 The wealth generated during the 19th century copper, lead and silver mining boom resulted in a town of imposing buildings over one hundred of which were designed by local architect Henry Rice.
 Pick up a copy of the Henry Rice Trail at Stuart House.